jaikishantulswani/gowitness-plus/README.md

 docker-compose up
 ```

+- [X] Group the same websites by perceptual hashing and nilsimsa hashing.
-- [ ] Callback function for other tools
+- [X] Callback function for other tools
 - [ ] Truncate old data